Stambovsky v. Ackley: Facts and prior history

 During the course of her ownership of the property at issue, which was located in Nyack, New York, Helen Ackley and members of her family had reported the existence of numerous poltergeists in the house.
 Ackley had reported the existence of ghosts in the house to both Reader's Digest and a local newspaper on three occasions between 1977 and 1989, when the house was included on a five-home walking tour of the city.
 She recounted to the press several instances in which the poltergeists interacted directly with members of her family.
 She claimed that grandchildren received "gifts" of baby rings, all of which suddenly disappeared later.
 She also claimed that one ghost would wake her daughter, Cynthia, each morning by shaking her bed.
 She claimed that when spring break arrived, Cynthia proclaimed loudly that she did not have to wake up early and she would like to sleep in; her bed did not shake the next morning.

-Ackley's real estate broker, Ellis Realty, revealed the haunting to Jeffrey Stambovsky before he entered a contract to purchase the house in 1989 or 1990, because after Stambovsky signed the contract and made a $32,500 downpayment on the agreed price of $650,000, Ackley would not sign her end of the contract until after the haunting was disclosed to the buyers.
-The broker telephoned Stambovsky and advised him of Ackley's claim, and he laughed and said, "we'll have to call in the Ghostbusters", a popular movie at the time.
-The broker then advised Ackley that Stambovsky was advised and she signed her end of the contract of sale, and the house was heading to closing.
-Both the broker and the seller told the court this sequence of events, Stambovsky claimed he was never advised of this.
+According to Ackley, her real estate broker, Ellis Realty, revealed the haunting to Jeffrey Stambovsky before he entered a contract to purchase the house in 1989 or 1990, because after Stambovsky signed the contract and made a $32,500 downpayment on the agreed price of $650,000, Ackley would not sign her end of the contract until after the haunting was disclosed to the buyers.
+The broker telephoned Stambovsky and advised him of Ackley's claim, and he laughed and said, "we'll have to call in the Ghostbusters", in reference to a popular movie at the time.
+The broker then informed Ackley that Stambovsky was advised, so she signed her end of the contract of sale, and the house was heading to closing.
+Both the broker and the seller told the court this sequence of events, while Stambovsky claimed he was never advised of the haunting.
 Stambovsky was from New York City and was not aware of the folklore of Nyack, including the widely known haunting story.

-About one week after the contracts of sale were fully signed, Stambovsky requested an in person meeting at the property with the seller directly to discuss the "ghosts".
-After the Stambovskys were told by Ackley passionately of the haunting story, he filed an action requesting rescission of the contract of sale and for damages for fraudulent misrepresentation by Ackley and Ellis Realty.
+About one week after the contracts of sale were fully signed, Stambovsky requested an in-person meeting at the property with the seller to discuss the "ghosts".
+After Ackley told the Stambovskys the haunting story, Stambovsky filed an action requesting rescission of the contract of sale and for damages for fraudulent misrepresentation by Ackley and Ellis Realty.
 Stambovsky did not attend the closing, which caused him to forfeit the downpayment (although he was then not obligated to buy the house).
 A New York Supreme Court (trial court) dismissed the action, and Stambovsky appealed.